 I am often asked how to get free money but unfortunately there are very few legitimate ways of earning free money.
-Recently I started being inundated with adverts that promise that you can make money from free game apps.
+For months when playing games on my phone and tablet, I have been inundated with adverts that promise that you can make money from free game apps.
 The ads show amounts rapidly building up (100s of dollars in minutes) for the users to withdraw straight to PayPal.
 As it seems too good to be true, I decided that it probably was, but for me to be able to write about these apps fairly, I decided to download a selection of these free game apps that promise massive monetary rewards, and play them each day to see what would happen.
 To ensure my reviews were fair, I decided to play the games for a few days before looking at the reviews in the app store so as not to sway my opinions.